mosaic-hgw/WildFly/README.md

 * [gICS](https://mosaic-greifswald.de/werkzeuge-und-vorlagen/einwilligungsmanagement-gics.html) (generic Informed Consent Service)

 ## Why should you use this WildFly-Image?
-* This images are based on Alpine a minimalist Linux based container image.
+* This images are based on Alpine, a minimalist Linux based container image.
-* This image is a non-root container images.
-This add an extra layer of security and are generally recommended for production environments.
+* This image is a non-root container image.
+This adds an extra layer of security and is generally recommended for production environments.
-* This image can be started directly without building an own image first.
-Of course you can still build your own image.
+* This image can be started directly without building your own image first.
+Of course, you can still build your own image.

 ## About Health-Check-Strategies
 There are 3 strategies built into this docker image.